 No, it is not bullshit.
 It is Panchagavya.

 “One lady with psoriasis all over the body was under allopathic treatment for over one and a half years.
 She happened to prepare panchagavya for field use and stir the contents with her forearm.
 After 15 days, the psoriasis in her forearm got fully cured.
 Following her own intuition, she smeared panchagavya all over the body and to everyone’s surprise the psoriasis disappeared in 21 days,” the Tamil Nadu Agricultural University (TNAU) website claims!

-This is yet another case of a tall claim.
+This is yet another case of a tall claim without evidence.
 And most of the claims about panchagavya fall in the same category.
 Sample this.
 According to the TNAU website, the magic potion of panchagavya can “cure arthritis within two months” and help treat several other diseases and conditions such as epilepsy and Parkinson’s.
 It can reduce blood sugar levels and enable diabetic patients to reduce the dose of anti-diabetic drugs.
 In the case of TB, it can reduce the duration of treatment by a month.
-For people with AIDS/HIV, “even though the blood tests will be positive, patients will exhibit no symptoms of AIDS and lead a normal healthy life” thanks to panchagavya.
+For people with AIDS/HIV, “even though the blood tests will be positive, patients will exhibit no symptoms of AIDS and lead a normal healthy life,” thanks to panchagavya.

 It is beyond me how an agriculture university website should be discussing about the medicinal benefits of panchagavya.

 It doesn’t matter that cancer is not a single disease and there is no single cure, panchagavya can apparently cure it all.
 Shankarbhai Vegad, a BJP MP from Gujarat told the Rajya Sabha in March 2015: “Cow dung and urine can cure cancer.
 I am witness to it.
 Cow dung and urine are a 100 per cent cure for cancer.”